-During your follow-up appointments at WHH, we will take clinical photographs, carry out a full examination and any additional x-ray pictures needed to check for signs of infection.
+During your follow-up appointments at WHH, we will take clinical photographs, carry out a full examination, and take any additional x-ray pictures needed to check for signs of infection.

-We will keep you informed at every stage about the prognosis of your teeth.
+We will let you know at every stage about the prognosis of your teeth.
 You must continue to see your dentist even if we take you on for treatment at the hospital.